Winnipeg Rapid Transit: Southwest Transitway

+The Southwest Transitway is a dedicated bus rapid transit roadway in Winnipeg, Manitoba, Canada, which commenced operation in April 2012.

+The first section was built parallel to the railway tracks running southwest from Queen Elizabeth Way at The Forks to Pembina Highway at Jubilee Avenue.
+An extension from Jubilee Avenue to Markham Road and the University of Manitoba was then built, which opened on April 12, 2020.
+Bus rapid transit services through the downtown Winnipeg area use the Graham Avenue Transit Mall and other bus priority routes.

 Phase 1

 Phase 1 of the Southwest Transitway commenced operation on 8 April 2012.
 The first section runs parallel to the railway tracks in a southwest direction from Queen Elizabeth Way (near The Forks) to Pembina Highway at Jubilee Avenue.
-Bus rapid transit services through the downtown Winnipeg area will use the Graham Avenue Transit Mall and other bus priority routes.
+Bus rapid transit services through the downtown Winnipeg area used the Graham Avenue Transit Mall and other bus priority routes.

 Jubilee Station was the last one to be constructed and was completed on June 21, 2015.
+City Council was set to vote on approval of the station's construction in late 2012.
 It had a construction budget of C$3.9 million, with costs shared between the City (43%) and developer Gem Equities (57%).
 Due to cost overruns, Jubilee Station's actual cost was C$8.8 million after construction.
 The City owed more than C$1.3 million back to Gem to equalize the shared costs.

 Funding was approved for the planned extension of the transitway south from the Jubilee interchange to Bison Drive and the University of Manitoba.
 A funding announcement was made in February 2015, construction began in late 2016, project completion in Fall of 2019.
-Driver testing commenced in the Fall of 2019.
-Service to begin (tentatively) 8 April 2020.
+Driver testing commenced in the Fall of 2019, with plans to begin service on 8 April 2020.

-By 2018, although Winnipeg Transit has done its best to mitigate pigeon droppings at Osborne Station, it continues to be a problem at that location.
+Winnipeg Transit tried to mitigate pigeon droppings at Osborne Station, but in 2018 it was still a problem at that location.
 Winnipeg Transit sought advice from Orkin Canada who recommended using OvoControl P in nearby bird feeders to control the pigeon population.